Vatsim-Scandinavia/controlcenter/README.md

 - MySQL database (or MariaDB) to store data.
 - Preferably a reverse proxy setup if you plan to host more than one website on the same server.

+In the instructions where we use `docker exec` we assume your container is named `control-center`.
+If you have named differently, please replace this.

 ### Manual (Unsupported)
 If you don't want to use Docker, you need:
 - An environment that can host PHP websites, such as Apache, Ngnix or similar.
+- MySQL database (or MariaDB) to store data.
 - Comply with [Laravel 9 Requirements](https://laravel.com/docs/9.x/deployment#server-requirements)

 *Remember to build the composer, npm and setting up cron jobs and clearing all caches as well.*